jsbachiller/IDLab/Tutorials/slides/slides.md

 git config --global user.name "Your Name"
 ```

 replacing the strings in between quotes by the real values of your GitHub account. **You should not remove the quotes, otherwise the command will fail**.
-Finally, run `git config --global credential.helper store`, which will allow git to remember the username and token once
+Finally, run `git config --global credential.helper store`, which will allow git to remember the username and token once you introduce them for the first time (recall that this is a device-specific token, so even if it's saved in a file, it's not compromising your GitHub account security.
+If you are still concerned, use SSH instead).

 Them, let's prepare access to your GitHub account from your system.
 To do so, in your GitHub account go to `Settings > Developer Settings > Personal access tokens > Generate new token`, and select *repo* and *workflow*.
 Once you generate it, it will show you an alphanumeric hash, this is your token for your laptop.
 Save the token somewhere, as you will have to re-create it if you lose it.
 This token is unique and will only be used for the laptop that is undergoing this process (*i.e.*, you will have to create another token to access from any other device).